unhaized/sddMajProj/README.md

-this is a software major project, over 50 hours of debugging has gone into this, please give me a good grade.
+this is a software major project

+this repository was made to host the web app as well as servinvg as a way for download a zipfile. small debugging was done in the repo to allow for the webapp to work efficiently.

+enjoy the app, and stay savvy!